mjc-school/MJC-School/stage #1/module #4. Collections/lesson #3. Set/set.md

 * **TreeSet** serves as an excellent choice for storing large amounts of sorted information which are supposed to be accessed quickly because of its faster access and retrieval time.

 ### How does TreeSet work Internally?
 **TreeSet** is basically an implementation of a self-balancing binary search tree like a Red-Black Tree.
-Therefore operations like `add`, `remove`, and `search` takes `O(log(N))` time.
+Therefore, operations like `add`, `remove`, and `search` takes `O(log(N))` time.
 The reason is that in a self-balancing tree, it is made sure that the height of the tree is always `O(log(N))` for all the operations.
 Therefore, this is considered as one of the most efficient data structures in order to store the huge sorted data and perform operations on it.
 However, operations like `printing N elements` in the sorted order take `O(N)` time.

 The implementation of a **TreeSet is not synchronized**.
 This means that if multiple threads access a **TreeSet** concurrently, and at least one of the threads modifies the set, it must be synchronized externally.
 This is typically accomplished by synchronizing some object that naturally encapsulates the set.
 If no such object exists, the set should be `“wrapped”` using the `Collections.synchronizedSortedSet` method.
 This is best done at the creation time, to prevent accidental unsynchronized access to the set.